magmafoundation/Magma/README.md

 ## 1.16+

 Magma for Minecraft 1.16 and above can be found in their own repositories.

-Click [here](https://github.com/magmafoundation/Magma-1.16.x) to visit the 1.16 repository.
+- Click [here](https://github.com/magmafoundation/Magma-1.16.x) to visit the 1.16 repository.
+- Click [here](https://github.com/magmafoundation/Magma-1.18.x) to visit the 1.18 repository.

 ## Deployment